-i.
-Valuation techniques and assumptions
+Valuation techniques and assumptions (Continued)

-The valuation technique used is the discounted cash flow method under income approach it requires to assess a series of variables, which include the discount rate, market prices of rice and soybean yield, planting costs, etc. The values of such variables are determined by the independent valuers using information supplied by the Group, proprietary and third-party data as well as under some assumptions.
+The valuation technique for soybean and rice used is the discounted cash flow method under income approach it requires to assess a series of variables, which include the discount rate, market prices of rice and soybean yield, planting costs, etc. The values of such variables are determined by the independent valuers using information supplied by the Group, proprietary and third-party data as well as under some assumptions.